 Types of graduate employer in logistics and supply chain include:

-- logistics companies that supply or distribute for their clients (clients include supermarkets, hospitals, aeroplanes and prisons, for example).
+- Logistics companies that supply or distribute for their clients (clients include supermarkets, hospitals, aeroplanes and prisons, for example).
 These companies are sometimes called ‘third-party logistics’ (3PL) companies, as they do not have direct contact with the end user (consumer).
-Some third-party logistics companies – such as DHL – specialise in supplying a particular type of good, such as food ingredients or pharmaceuticals, while others supply a broad range of different goods to a broad range of clients.
+Some third-party logistics companies – such as DHL – specialise in supplying a particular type of good, while others supply a broad range of different goods to a broad range of clients.

 Roles and areas of work include supply chain management (this is a broad term that encompasses planning when and where you can source materials, and assessing how the entire network can be made more efficient), warehouse operations, health and safety, and engineering.
 Many third-party logistics companies also employ graduates in finance, IT and business roles.